 Is A Shark A Mammal?
 Live Young

-Like mammals – and unlike many fish – many sharks give birth to live young.
+Like mammals – and unlike many other fish – many sharks give birth to live young.
 So in this respect sharks are similar to mammals.

 Mammals breathe using lungs, whereas most fish (including sharks) breathe with gills.
 Gills are organs that extract oxygen from water.

-So Are Sharks Mammals?
+Are Sharks Mammals?

-Sharks Are Fish
+Why Sharks Are Fish

-What kind of fish is a shark?
+What type of fish is a shark?

 Jawless fish include hagfish and lampreys.
 They are eel-like fish, with long, thin bodies.
-As their name suggests, they don’t have proper jaws – so sharks definitely aren’t jawless fish!

 95% of fish species are bony fish.
 Bony fish have skeletons made of bone.
 Most bony fish have a swim bladder, which is a gas-filled organ that controls the fish’s buoyancy.

-A shark’s skeleton is made of cartilage, rather than bone.
+Chondrichthyes are fish whose skeleton is made of cartilage, rather than bone.
 (Cartilage is like bone, but more flexible.)

-Are Sharks Mammals or Fish?: Conclusion
+Are Sharks Mammals or Fish?
+Conclusion

 Are sharks mammals or fish?
 On this page we’ve found that sharks are not mammals due to a number of reasons: